humaffectneurolab/affective-pcc-temporal-sync/README.md

 - participant-label vectors: one label per neural-array participant;
 - behavioral similarity matrices: square `participant × participant` matrices with labels that can be aligned to the neural participants;
 - atlas table: ROI metadata containing the columns used by the regional analysis.

-The public notebook does not contain participant labels or a fixed sample size.

 ### Whole-time-series ISFC